Skip to main content

 MOBILedit Forensic uses iTunes backup for extracting data from iOS devices.

-To extract as much data as possible, it is necessary to encrypt the iTunes backup by setting a password/pin.
 If a password is not entered, the backup will be unencrypted and contain less data.

 If you do not know the user password, you can use the Password toolbox to make a brute force attack and identify the correct password.
+This feature is only available in the MOBILedit Forensic Pro+ edition of our software.

 If no password has been set, MOBILedit Forensic will ask you to set the iTunes password temporarily to “123”.